-- Allow the teapot to cool completely before drying.
+- Allow the teapot to cool before drying.

 - Next, rinse the pot out with warm water.

-- Don’t use any harsh soaps or detergents.
+- Try not to use harsh soaps or detergents.

-- While the pot is still warm, wipe the outside with a clean, dry cloth.
+- While the teapot is still warm, wipe the outside with a clean, dry cloth.

-- Turn the teapot upside down and allow it to air dry with the lid off.
-As many Japanese teapots do not have a hole in the lid to allow for air circulation.
+- Turn the teapot upside down and let it air dry with the lid off.

 Here are some general care tips:

 - Polish the surface of your cast iron teapot with a tea-soaked cloth.
-This will help prevent rust and it will also keep it looking glossy.
+Doing this will help prevent rust, and it will also keep it looking glossy.

-- Remember if your cast iron teapot has an enamel lining inside, therefore it should never be used to boil water otherwise you might crack the enamel.
+- Remember, if your cast iron teapot has an enamel lining inside, Never use it to boil water.
+Otherwise, you might crack the enamel.

 - Hot iron could stain countertops and other surfaces.
 So, always place your teapot on top of a trivet.

 - You might notice water marks or spots on the bottom of your teapot after a couple of weeks of use.
-These spots are caused by a buildup of minerals.
-However, you don’t need to worry about the spots.
-They are normal and will help prevent rust from forming.
-Plus, the minerals are good for your health.
+A buildup of minerals causes these spots.

 - Use harsh chemicals to try to remove rust.
 These cleaners are toxic and can damage the metal.

-- Above all, don’t put a cast iron tea kettle in the dishwasher.
+- Above all, do not put a cast iron tea kettle in the dishwasher.